hande-qmc/hande/documentation/manual/tutorials/shoulder.rst

     plt.legend(loc="best")
     plt.xlabel('# particles')
     plt.ylabel('# particles / # particles on reference determinant')

+.. review - JSS: what do we mean by stable?

 We see that the calculation with a larger initial population overshoots the shoulder.
 However, it still forms a shoulder and is stable.